Corporate Governance Policy

 The independence requirements are formulated by the Board of Directors subject to deliberation by the Audit and Supervisory Committee Members, and are published in the corporate governance report, etc. The details of the independence standards prescribed by the Company can be found in the “Corporate Governance Policy” posted on the Company’s website.

-Regarding this remuneration system, the committee consisting of several Members of the Board who volunteered to become the committee members discuss the necessity to finalize the new system or revise the current system.
-All directors including three external directors who are independent officers ultimately finalize or revise the new or current system at the Board of Directors meeting after sufficient deliberation of the results of discussions among the committee members while fully respecting them.
-We exclude arbitrariness from the remuneration system.
+The committee consisting of several Members of the Board who volunteered to become the committee members discuss whether a remuneration package for Directors is a fair compensation structure that places importance on the Company value and the shareholder value or the necessity to revise the current system.
+All directors including three external directors who are independent officers finalize or revise the system established by the committee that has developed a remuneration package for Directors at the Board of Directors meeting after sufficient deliberation of the results of discussions among the committee members while fully respecting them.
+All Group companies have also adopted the said remuneration package for Directors.
+In addition to excluding arbitrariness from the remuneration system to ensure fairness, the annual amount of remuneration for all Members of the Board is disclosed to all officers and employees of the Group, thereby monitoring whether the treatment is fair and based on the professional responsibilities of Directors and the results.

 At the Company, the Board of Directors resolves on the "system for ensuring proper operation of business" prescribed in the Companies Act and the Ordinance for Enforcement of the Companies Act.
 The overview is provided as follows.